 During the middle of your current semester, you will receive your time ticket invitation to register through your FIT email account.
 This tells you when registration begins for you.
 Plan to register on or shortly after this date in order to enroll in all the classes you need.

 Registration for evening and weekend classes open to the public, which means all non-restricted evening and weekend sections are available to anyone.
 You may be closed out of sections if you don't act quickly.

-When you have completed your registration, print a newly updated copy of your DARS.
+When you have completed your registration, print a newly updated copy of your degree audit.
 Make sure all the courses you've enrolled in apply to your degree requirements, per the report.
 Resolve any conflicts before classes begin.

 If you encounter technical issues, don't know who to speak to, or cannot locate an office on campus for assistance, call (212) 217-4634 or email [email protected].